+There are so many ways to get to Husky Stadium – you can get here by car, bus, light rail, on foot, or even by water.
+There are light rail and bus stops right next to the stadium, and these are actually your best options; the stadium is surrounded by other UW athletic fields, so even the closest parking is many blocks away.
+Parking ranges from $10 to $40 depending on how close you want to get.
 There are plenty of concessions stands, as well as hydration stations and fan gear kiosks all over the place, so lines are never very long.
 There are also plenty of bathrooms, so it is very easy to find what you need.
 In addition, Husky Stadium has main gates on each of the three sides, so getting in and out is never a problem.
 The only downside in terms of access is the post-game traffic; local law enforcement does a great job moving people out after the game, but there are lots of cars, and the cops seem to block access going south, so if you are trying to get to the 520 bridge across the water, you’ll have to go all the way over to I-5 and double back.

 Tickets to Husky football games start around $60, which is in line with prices at other major college football venues, as are concessions prices.
 Parking is probably a little on the high side, unless you want to walk a long way, but then again you can come by train or bus and not even have to deal with traffic.
 That said, the experience here is definitely worth it.Being able to visit the loudest college football stadium in America, right on the lake, and take in all of the terrific amenities like the Husky décor, comfortable seats, and great crowd is an experience that should not be missed.

 The lakeside setting is a definite plus, as are the multiple ways to get here.
 It is also really cool to be in the stadium that ESPN says is officially the loudest one there is.
 The décor and signage all around the stadium is great to see, especially the Husky statue out front, which people seem to love to snap selfies with.
 And finally, seeing all of the caps waving in unison before every kickoff is awesome to behold, and even more fun to be a part of, so bring your lid!